muratk3n/thirdwave/en/README.md

 ---

-Scientifically whichever country made your career happen gets the credit.
+Scientifically as well, whichever country made your career happen gets the credit.
 Do graduate degree in US, you are their success story.

 In that sense there is less "brain drain" than known, there is "raw brain material drain", where raw parts move from country to country